 I was a serial entrepreneur and was even fired for wanting to own a business.
 Eventually, I was able to fill a business need in the mortgage industry, became a millionaire, was placed on the Inc500 list four years in a row.

-Between four universities, consulting, and coaching, I have taught over 2,000 students, mentored hundreds of startups and coached hundreds of business owners.
+Between teaching at four universities (University of Utah, Brigham Young University, Utah, Utah Valley University, and Ensign College), consulting, and coaching, I have taught over 2,000 students, mentored hundreds of startups and coached hundreds of business owners.
 Using the teaching strategies I learned at Harvard, and my business knowledge, I was able to help them start and grow their businesses.

 My goal is to share that eye opening experience and insight that helps others achieve and exceed their goals.